 DIYers of a certain age sometimes claim that different jobs call for different drills, but the historic performance gap between corded and cordless products has narrowed in recent years.
 Advances in battery technology and improvements in product design have led to Bosch claiming there’s no longer any difference in durability or power when comparing a corded vs cordless drill.

-To find out whether this is true, we’ve taken a closer look at the rival merits of mains power and battery power.
+To determine whether this is true, we’ve looked closely at the rival merits of mains and battery power.
 We’ve studied market-leading products in both camps and then concluded whether the historic rivalry between corded vs cordless drills is still relevant today.

 To begin with, let’s consider the traditional method of drill propulsion.